imantse/WARP-GUIDES/webpack/webpack-setup.md

 # WEBPACK HOWTO

 This is a quick and unedited guide how to set up [webpack](https://webpack.github.io) build system in the moment you drop [gulp](http://gulpjs.com).
 Firstly it assumes plain SCSS, JavaScript ES5.
-Then drops in loaders/plugins for CSS and Javascript ES6/ES2015 (PostCSS, Babel, ESLint).
+Then drops in loaders/plugins for CSS and Javascript ES6/ES2015 (PostCSS, Babel, ESLint a.o.).
 Finally it adds React.js in the mix.

 webpack 1.13.x-1.14.x assumed.

-Put together by @kroko.
+Put together by @kroko for the new collegues that see webpack for the first time ;)

+Please

+* clone it
+* read it
+* learn it
+* create new project in our server and test it step by step
+* there are things that are left out (especially server proxy config for `webpack-dev-server`, so ask if you don't see connection from some A to B)
+* watch out for errors (lot of stuff here is untested, as I don't have such not-real-world (barebone) code anywhere) as well as things that simply do not work anymore, because there is better way to do it (webpack gets updates, you know...)
+* add, commit and push fixes/changes/additions to this repo so that we can make this the ultimate webpack guide.

 ## Result